-LMDC hampers have selected some great Irish sirloin this week.
-Ireland is famed for its lush sweet grass, a result of it’s mild temperate climate, plentiful rain and rich soils.
-As grass fed beef it’s naturally high in levels of vitamin E, iron, zinc and selenium.
+LMDC hampers have a great selection of steaks.
+They choose meat from sustainably sourced, grass-reared cattle that spend their lives outdoors.
+The resulting steaks are full of flavour and incredibly tender.
+Not only are they really tasty, but grass fed beef it’s naturally high in levels of vitamin E, iron, zinc and selenium.
 It’s also high in Omega 6 fats (the good ones), and low in Omega 3 fats (the bad ones).

-Always bring to room temperature and allow to air-dry before cooking.
+Before cooking your steak you should always bring it to room temperature first and allow to air-dry before cooking.
 Steak in the fridge is approximately 4°C.

 Cooking it to rare / med rare is a core temp of 50-55°C. By bringing it up to room temperature, you are effectively bringing the steak from 4°C to 20°C, which equates to about one third of the cooking!
 This also allows the heat from frying to penetrate more evenly.

 Season well with fine salt before cooking.
-The thicker the steam, the more salt needed.
+The thicker the steak, the more salt needed.
 You can probably be more generous than you think for steaks.

 When colouring, do so on all sides in a neutral cooking oil rather than olive oil, which can burn and become bitter, rotating the meat regularly to cook it evenly.